-There are two variations as to the origin of the village's name.
-The first version suggests that the name is related to the location of the village, where it is said that the "Holy Grove" of goddess Aphrodite was located.
-Therefore, Arsos is a paraphrasing of the word "Alsos" (in Greek "Άλσος") being the "grove".
-The second version says that Arsos was one of the towns founded by the King Ptolemy II Philadelphus of Egypt and which he named in honour of his wife Arsinoe.
+The village's name has two proposed origins.
+The first theory links it to the location where the "Holy Grove" of goddess Aphrodite was believed to have been situated.
+As a result, "Arsos" is considered a variation of the word "Alsos" (in Greek "Άλσος"), meaning "grove."
+The second explanation suggests that Arsos was one of the towns established by King Ptolemy II Philadelphus of Egypt, named in honor of his wife Arsinoe.

-The preservation of the traditional ways and habits of the area can be also admired in the Folk Art Museum, that is located within a beautiful, restored old house.
-The museum is displaying the original household with a complete collection of items and furniture.
-Additionally, it has an exhibition of tools and utensils related to viticulture, including a boiler used for the production of "Zivania" (a traditional Cypriot alcoholic drink).
+Preserving the area's traditional ways and customs, the Folk Art Museum, housed in a beautifully restored old residence, showcases an original household with a comprehensive collection of items and furniture.
+Additionally, the museum displays tools and utensils related to viticulture, including a boiler used in the production of "Zivania," a traditional Cypriot alcoholic drink.

-Furthermore, a way to experience the natural beauty and delve a little deeper into the lush greenery is by walking the nature trail.
-The trail covers a distance of 2km, and it follows a route along the river, passing by the six medieval fountains that are situated throughout the village.
-The beautiful landscape is filled with rich vegetation with platanus, willows, poplars and walnut trees.
-The trail connects also to side-roads leading to a chapel dedicated to Virgin Mary and towards the traditional Olive Mill.
+For those seeking to immerse themselves in the lush greenery, a nature trail stretches for 2 km along the river, passing six medieval fountains scattered throughout the village.
+The landscape features rich vegetation with platanus, willows, poplars, and walnut trees.
+The trail also connects to side-roads leading to a chapel dedicated to the Virgin Mary and the traditional Olive Mill.

-Surrounded by vineyards and keeping its traditional quality, Arsos has remained one of the most beautiful and noteworthy villages of Limassol's wine route.
-Offering a unique opportunity to enjoy the local wine and also the traditional delicacies, the village has become a mountainous destination beyond the usual.
+Surrounded by vineyards and embracing its traditional essence, Arsos remains one of Limassol's most beautiful and remarkable villages along the wine route.
+Offering an exceptional opportunity to savor local wines and traditional delicacies, the village has evolved into a mountainous destination beyond the ordinary.